pycom/pycom-documentation/content/firmwareapi/pycom/machine/adc.md

 Enable the ADC block.
 This method is automatically called on object creation.

-* `Bits` can take values between 9 and 12 and selects the number of bits of resolution of the ADC block.
+* `bits` can take values between 9 and 12 and selects the number of bits of resolution of the ADC block.

 ### adc.deinit()